RMI (Retail Motor Industry)

 Many entrepreneurs, maybe in their passion for their new product, gloss over this one, or even announce that they have no competition.
 Think about each of the three words: sustainable means over the longer term, not just today.
 First to market, for example, is not sustainable; it may buy you a few months, but if you show traction, competitors with deep pockets will catch up and bypass you quickly, jeopardising all your investments.

-Competitive should be taken broadly to include alternative ways that people might solve the problem you are addressing.
-Don’t define your scope so narrowly that you would not consider aeroplanes to be competitive with your new train, or you will suffer their fate.
+Competition should be taken broadly to include alternative ways that people might solve the problem you are addressing.
+Don’t define your scope so narrowly that you would not consider airplanes to be competitive with your new train, or you will suffer their fate.
 The problem is transportation, not slow machines on tracks.

 Advantage needs to be measurable and significant.
 Most entrepreneurs lead with fuzzy terms such as “improved usability” and “lower cost”.
 Experienced business people realise that unless you are dealing with a commodity, or customers are extremely unhappy, they won’t switch to a new alternative unless the savings are well above 20 per cent.